FarronF/limerick-council-meetings/meetings/2021/10/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th September 2021.md

 Members expressed concern in relation to proposals to relocate the site for the Community Centre

-in St. Mary’s Park and highlighted the need to have the Centre in the heart of the community.--- 2
+in St. Mary’s Park and highlighted the need to have the Centre in the heart of the community.
+---
+2

 Members highlighted the need for job creation in the city’s employment blackspots.
 Members